No one should feel like they are the only one.

 Reg-Krake.png

-Reg Krake, Executive Director (He/il)
+Reg Krake, Executive Director (he/il)

 Reg is an executive leader with over 20 years’ experience in the for-profit and non-profit sectors and as an educator with several years of teaching experience.
 He has held senior leadership roles with the Vancouver Airport Authority, Tourism British Columbia (Destination BC) and Intrawest.
 In his early career, he worked as a French Immersion teacher with the Vancouver School Board.
 He is a focused, team-oriented and results driven leader that brings an unwavering passion for, and commitment to, education and inclusivity.